apache/doris/docs/en/extending-doris/udf/user-defined-function.md

     ```

     `udf.h` is the UDF frame header file.
 The storage path is `doris/output/udf/include/udf.h`.
-Users need to copy the header file in the Doris compilation output to their include folder of `third_party`.
+Users need to copy the header file in the Doris compilation output to their include folder of `thirdparty`.

     `libDorisUdf.a` is a static library of UDF framework.
 After Doris is compiled, the file is stored in `doris/output/udf/lib/libDorisUdf.a`.
-The user needs to copy the file to the lib folder of his `third_party`.
+The user needs to copy the file to the lib folder of his `thirdparty`.

     *Note: The static library of UDF framework will not be generated until Doris is compiled.